swiss-seismological-service/hermes-model/README.md

 A dictionary containing the parameters for the model.
 The keys are the names of the parameters, and the values are the values of the parameters.

 ```
-geometry: dict # containing the following keys:

 bounding_polygon: str # WKT format
-    altitude_min: float
+depth_min: float
-    altitude_max: float
+depth_max: float
 ```
 The geometry of the area of interest.
-The bounding_polygon is a string in the WKT format, and the altitude_min and altitude_max are m.a.s.l.
+The bounding_polygon is a string in the WKT format.
 It is the model's responsibility to discretize the area of interest and to calculate the forecast for each discretized volume.